Luther-Emery liquid and dominant singlet superconductivity in the hole-doped Haldane spin-1 chain: Conclusion

-To realize this physics in materials, two nearly degenerate orbitals are required.
+To realize this physics in materials, two nearly degenerate orbitals are required \footnote{Our preliminary results on short chains with fixed $J_H/U=0.25$ suggest that i) the binding and pair-pair correlations are robust to the introduction of interorbital hopping, although the optimal $U/W$ ratio changes, ii) the binding and pair-pair correlations survive up to at least 10\% detuning of the diagonal intraorbital hopping, and iii) the physics is sensitive to crystal field effects.
+Indeed, a crystal field raising the energy of one orbital by $0.03W$ already inhibits binding in $L=16$ chains.
+Thus deviations from a diagonal nearest-neighbor hopping matrix may be acceptable, but care should be taken to find materials with minimal crystal field splitting.}.
 This rules out many compounds already known to realize Haldane spin chain physics, such as the nickel-based Y$_2$BaNiO$_5$ \cite{PhysRevB.54.R6827}, which has significant level splitting and may be in an entirely different regime \cite{PhysRevB.106.045103}.
 Nevertheless, quasi-one-dimensional materials with two highly degenerate orbitals are certainly possible, as evidenced by materials such as OsCl$_4$ \cite{10.1063/5.0079570}.
 However, its $U/W$ ratio may be too high to be relevant for our superconducting mechanism at intermediate coupling, instead justifying a spin-1 chain description \cite{PhysRevB.101.155112, PhysRevB.105.014435}.
 The currently leading candidates are compounds like RuOCl$_2$ and OsOCl$_2$ \cite{PhysRevB.105.174410, 10.1063/5.0023729}, which have $U\approx W$ and $J_\mathrm{H}/U=0.2$.
+These strongly anisotropic van der Waals materials also feature subleading interchain hoppings within the plane and very weak interplane hoppings \cite{PhysRevB.105.174410}.
+When the purely one-dimensional superconducting state discussed in this article is dominant, such interchain couplings may stablize it into a true long-range order.
 Further research into candidate materials and experimental realizations of the ideas presented in this publication should be pursued.